Daniel-Restrepo/Project3/README.txt

 How to Run:
 1. Make sure Python 3 is installed.
-2. Open the project folder in VS Code.
+2. Open the project folder in VS Code (or any IDE).
 3. Open the terminal.
 4. Run: